-Strategy 4: Facilitate the Adoption of ZE Vehicles and Equipment within the Jurisdictional Area
+Strategy 2: Facilitate the Adoption of ZE Vehicles within the Jurisdictional Area

 One of the key challenges will be the development of charging infrastructure within the JA.
-There are several funding and financial incentive programs at the federal and state levels that UIPA can leverage to achieve this, partnering with private sector entities to develop and execute ZE vehicle and equipment charging infrastructure pilot projects.
+There are several funding and financial incentive programs at the federal and state levels that UIPA can leverage to achieve this, partnering with private sector entities to develop and execute ZE vehicle infrastructure pilot projects.
 Public facilities also play an important role.
 UIPA can play a coordinating and funding role in incorporating the development of renewable-fuel charging stations for public use, serving trucks and personal vehicles heading to, from, or through the neighboring communities.
 Depending on the cost of fuel provision and charging station operations, UIPA can evaluate the short- and long-term value of offering charging for free in order to encourage ZE vehicle adoption.

-UIPA can consider developing a funding program (loan, grant, or otherwise) to incentivize tenants of the UIPA JA to deploy ZE vehicles, equipment, and infrastructure.
+UIPA can consider developing a funding program (loan, grant, or otherwise) to incentivize tenants of the UIPA JA to deploy ZE vehicles and infrastructure.
 Goal/target-setting for reducing transportation-related emissions within a certain time period can be utilized by UIPA to benchmark the performance and eligibility of the funding/incentive program applicants.

-Technical assistance is another area in which UIPA can facilitate ZE vehicle and equipment adoption.
-Putting in place a team that can provide technical assistance to companies operating the JA would assist firms in adopting ZEVs on- and off-road, ZE equipment such as freight switchers, building charging/fueling infrastructure, ongoing operation & maintenance of charging stations, and workforce training for maintenance of charging stations and EVs or alternative fuel vehicles.
+Technical assistance is another area in which UIPA can facilitate ZE vehicle adoption.
+Putting in place a team that can provide technical assistance to companies operating the JA would assist firms in adopting ZEVs and building charging/fueling infrastructure.

 Several federal and state funding opportunities exist to assist with UIPA's ZE vehicle adoption.
-Among other programs described in the Sustainable Toolkit, the Diesel Emissions Reduction Act focuses on projects moderating the emissions of existing diesel fleets and truck replacements.
+Among other programs described in Appendix D of the Technical Appendix, the Diesel Emissions Reduction Act focuses on projects moderating the emissions of existing diesel fleets and truck replacements.
 UIPA can incentivize partner agencies within the jurisdiction to apply for this program in addition to seeking funding for their own implementation of clean fueling infrastructure.
 UIPA can also partner with businesses within their jurisdiction for the DOE's Small Business Innovation BIL has also established the Discretionary Grant Program for Charging and Fueling Infrastructure to help provide more electric and alternative fueling options in alternative fueling corridors like I-80 and I-215.

-Strategy 5: Future Proof Fueling Infrastructure
+Strategy 3: Future Proof Fueling Infrastructure